Gagarin23/CQRS-Solution-Templates/README.md

 # INSTALL

 #### Visual Studio
-Copy zip from "VisualStudioTemplate" to ..\%UserProfileFolder%\Documents\Visual Studio {version}\Templates\ProjectTemplates If Visual Studio is open, you shoud reopen it.
+Copy zip from "VisualStudioTemplate" to ..\%UserProfileFolder%\Documents\Visual Studio {version}\Templates\ProjectTemplates.
+If Visual Studio is open, you shoud reopen it.